 In addition, the diagnostic is presented for periods following p-SSWs.
-Here, the AO index is analyzed between lag day +1 relative to the event date and the maximum available lag time, which ranges between +10 and +36 days, depending on the forecast lead time when the event happens.
+Here, the AO index is analyzed between lag day +1 relative to the event date and the maximum available lag time, which ranges between +10 and +36 d, depending on the forecast lead time when the event happens.
 Similar to the reference climatology, this diagnostic also underestimates the occurrence of long negative AO periods as the forecasts have finite maximum lead time.
-Nevertheless, periods following SSWs show a reduced frequency of shorter and an increased frequency of longer negative AO periods, compared to the climatology (and thus also to the AR1 process): For instance, 38% of negative AO periods are longer than 7 days in the climatology, whereas this probability rises to 44% following p-SSWs, which corresponds to a relative increase of 16%.
+Nevertheless, pe-